10 simple yet powerful ways to grow your career

 8. Establish successful career habits

-Updating your resume and LinkedIn profile with your achievements helps you keep track of everything you have accomplished at your company.
+Update your resume and LinkedIn profile with your achievements.
+This helps you keep track of everything you have accomplished at your company.

-Creating better habits can go a long way in helping you achieve your career goals.
+Creating better habits can go a long way toward achieving your career goals.

-Devoting less time to social media and focusing more time on your career can help you.
+Devoting less time to social media and focusing more on your career can help you.

 Update your LinkedIn profile and make sure you are connected with everyone you know on LinkedIn.
 The little things can go a long way.